auth0-lab/fga-dotnet-sdk/docs/Auth0FgaApi.md

             try
             {
-                // [EXPERIMENTAL] Get all objects of the given type that the user has a relation with ListObjectsResponse response = await auth0FgaApi.ListObjects(body);
+                // Get all objects of the given type that the user has a relation with ListObjectsResponse response = await auth0FgaApi.ListObjects(body);
                 Debug.WriteLine(response);
             }